go-bootstrap/go-bootstrap/README.md

 This generator makes **A LOT** of decisions for you.
 Here's the list of things it uses for your project:

-1. PostgreSQL or MySQL are chosen for the database.
+1. There are 3 templates to choose from:

+    * Core: If you don't want a database.

+    * PostgreSQL.

+    * MySQL.

 2. bcrypt is chosen as the password hasher.